 WHAT ARE PEOPLE FOR?

 NORTHERN KENTUCKY, DECEMBER 1988 — The barn floor needed a new layer of dirt.
 On a cold, sunny day, a balding man and his granddaughter got to work.
-They hitched horses to a wagon and hauled dirt from a nearby field.
+They hitched horses to a wagon and hauled soil from a nearby field.
 Spreading it throughout the barn, they tamped it down, raked it smooth.
 The sun was setting when they finished and the grandfather let the little girl drive the horses. . .

 You hear a lot about work these days but more about not working.
 Unemployment is low and signs everywhere proclaim “We’re hiring!”
 While employees talk of “quiet quitting,” others talk of a wondrous new worker.